 1) Jerusalem Is Not Responsible For the Blood of All Who Have Been Slain

 The book of Revelation shows us what will happen in the future.
 Therefore, when it says the harlot was "drunk with the blood of the saints, and with the blood of the witnesses of Jesus" (17:6), the slain have to include those who have not yet been killed, but who will be.

-Additionally, 18:24 accuses Babylon of being guilty, not only of the blood of the prophets and saints, but "all who have been slain on the earth" which indicates worldwide, evil. which is hardly applicable to Jerusalem.
+The Jews might have been responsible for the death of the prophets however, Revelation 18:24 accuses Babylon of being guilty, not only of the blood of the prophets and saints, but "all who have been slain on the earth" which indicates worldwide, evil. which is hardly applicable to Jerusalem.

 2) Jerusalem Never Has Ruled Over The Kings Of The Earth.